 Please take a moment, think about how lucky or blessed are you right now?
 Write down or ponder the first things that come to your mind.
 Are you in good health?
 Do you have people around you that love and support you?
 Are you happy doing the work that you do?
-Do you have good balance in your life?
-If you have those things, than you too are very lucky.
+Do you have a good balance in your life?
+If you have those things then you too are very lucky.
 Celebrate!

 Happy St. Patrick’s Day!